 The library’s digital collections include collections of art, academic journals, news and magazine archives, documentaries, statistics, ebooks, and digital reference content.
 Collections range from larger multidisciplinary collections to smaller, subject-focused collections.

 The library provides access over 200,000 academic eBooks to support student research across all disciplines.
 Collections range in size from smaller, focused collections such at the Loeb Classical Library, to the Ebsco Academic eBooks collection, which is large and multidisciplinary.

-The Gale Virtual Reference Library is the digital sibling to the large print reference collection in Ohrstrom Library.
+The Reference eBooks is the digital sibling to the large print reference collection in Ohrstrom Library.
 This collection is large, multidisciplinary, and intended to provide background information on a wide array of subjects.

 The library also purchases smaller digital reference collections.
 These stand-alone products focus on and often contain key reference works in a given field.
 Examples include Oxford Art Online, Britannica Online, and the Oxford English Dictionary.
 Click here for a complete list of eReference collections.

 Our print and digital newspaper collections include archival, daily, local and global newspapers, as well as an archive of NBC Learn newsreels and site licenses to The Chronicle of Higher Education, the Wall Street Journal, and The New York Times.
 More information can be found in this guide to the library’s news collections.

 Ohrstrom Library offers the following services to support all members of our community in their research: